 NBIA Disorders Association has funded 25 research grants since 2002, totaling $940,480.
 Grants are awarded to qualified researchers to initiate pilot studies, the results of which are intended to be used to obtain larger multi-year grant funding.
 Many of these grants have led to the discovery of NBIA genes and the development of mouse and fruit fly disease models.

-We are now accepting applications from interested researchers for research specifically for Pantothenate Kinase-Associated Neurodegeneration (PKAN), the most common form of NBIA.
+We are now accepting applications from interested researchers for research for all NBIA disorders.
 Please see the grant application on this page for further details.
-Application deadline is September 15, 2014.
+Application deadline is April 1, 2015.

 We are among 13 partners in the European Union grant called Treat Iron-Related Childhood-Onset Neurodegeneration (TIRCON).
 Nine of the partners are research institutions; one a pharmaceutical company; another a small biotech firm; and an NBIA German lay advocacy group.
 The grant is financing a clinical trial of deferiprone as an iron chelator; creating a research registry; and studying the role of pantethine in NBIA.

 We were one of the founding members of the Genetic Alliance BioBank in 2004 and participated in this registry until 2010.
 We are now helping to promote an International NBIA Research Registry set up through the TIRCON grant as the most efficient way to advance NBIA research.

 We also support NBIA researchers in their work by publicizing their clinical trials and describing ways NBIA families can support that work if interested.
 We highlight their research in our newsletters and invite the scientists to speak about their studies at our family conferences.